Skip to main content

 Approved invoices are those which have passed all review processes (mechanized or manual) and been authorized for payment processing.

 The discount is calculated by determining the number of days between when the payment is initiated and the net due date of the invoice.
 The system then applies a discount in accordance with the discount terms agreed upon.
-This discount may be a set percentage of the face value or a sliding scale discount, depending on the accelerated payment offer that is accepted.
 For example, an accepted accelerated payment offer with terms of 2% 10 net 50 would equate to a 2% discount as long as the invoice was paid on or before the 10th day after the invoice was received.

 In order to participate in AEP's Accelerated Payment Program, you must be setup to receive an ACH credit electronically.
 Accelerated payments will not be made by check as the time needed for the check to be processed, mailed and settled would greatly limit the opportunity for Accelerated payment to be received in a timely manner.
 Currently, over 85% of our vendor payments are made by ACH credit.
 An email is sent the day prior to receipt of funds listing the invoice number (s) and dollar amount (s) being paid.